webtides/luna-docs/content/docs/configuration.md

 The port on which the application is running.
 Defaults to `3005`

 ### `buildDirectory`
-The directory in which moon-js should build your application.
+The directory in which luna-js should build your application.

 ### `publicDirectory`
-The directory in which moon-js copies your scripts required for the client
+The directory in which luna-js copies your scripts required for the client

 ### `pagesDirectory`
 An array of directories in which your pages are.